localz/Spotz-Push-Android-SDK/README.md

     ...

-    SpotzPushService.init(android.content.Context, "your-pusher-app-key", "your-pusher-app-cluster", "your-spotz-push-project-id", "your-spotz-push-client-key");
+    LocalzPushSDK.init(android.content.Context, "your-pusher-app-key", "your-pusher-app-cluster", "your-spotz-push-project-id", "your-spotz-push-client-key");

     ...

-Ensure to check whether the application has Google Play Services available before initialising the SpotzPushService.
+Ensure to check whether the application has Google Play Services available before initialising the LocalzPushSDK.
 The sample code includes an example of this in MainActivity.checkPlayServices();

 Your project is now ready to start using the Spotz Push SDK!

-When the SpotzPushService is initialised, the app will automatically grab a device token from Firebase Cloud Messaging, and register this with Spotz Push asynchronously in the background.
+When the LocalzPushSDK is initialised, the app will automatically grab a device token from Firebase Cloud Messaging, and register this with Spotz Push asynchronously in the background.
 Once this is done, a device ID will be issued to be used for pushing notifications to.

 Customise behaviour of SDK
 ============